Guest column: Rent stabilization makes rent affordable

 These hard-won rights require tenants to work together to be effective.
 When we organize with our neighbors, we can use these protections to win real improvements.

-Learn More About Your RightsBorn from the historic victory at Stony Run apartments in Kingston, we helped win the first-ever 15% rent reduction in New York State.
-When tenants organized together, they achieved what no one thought possible.
+Learn More About Your RightsBorn from the historic victory in Kingston, where organized tenants won a 15% rent reduction in 2022, the first-ever rent stabilized reduction in the country.
+When tenants organized together, they achieved what no one thought was possible.

 Today, the Hudson Valley Tenants Union continues that fight across the region.
 With Good Cause Eviction protections spreading to 12 cities and towns, we're helping tenants know their rights, organize their buildings, and win real improvements in their living conditions.